Q. What type of dentistry do your doctors perform?

 A: While we generally focus on preventative dentistry, our doctors are also highly qualified in orthodontic, restorative and cosmetic dentistry and would be happy to discuss any of these options with you!

 A: We leave time in our day for emergencies, for existing patients, and for new patients.
 We should be able to accommodate your appointment request in a reasonable amount of time.

 A: They are the best.
 Ask anybody.
 Or just check out our Google Reviews.

 Q. How long have you been doing this?

-A: Dr. Sara started working for her dad, who is an orthodontist, over 20 years ago.
+A: Dr. Sara started working for her dad, who was an orthodontist, nearly three decades ago.
 She obtained her DDS from Indiana University in 1996, and has had her own practice since 2002.
 Dr. Tracy earned her DDS from the University of Illinois at Chicago and joined Dr. Sara in 2008.
 Dr. Courtney earned her DMD from the University of Louisville and joined the team in 2014.

 Q. How long has this office been here?